MyNameIsMikeGreen/tech-notes/WIP/AwsSolutionsArchitect(Associate)CertificationNotes.md

 |------------|--------------------|------------|--------------------------|---------------------------|
 | Redis      | Replication        | Yes        | Yes                      | Database, cache           |
 | Memcached  | Sharding           | No         | No                       | Performance-focused cache |

+# Lightsail
+* An abstraction platform on top of AWS to deploy web servers and applications with reduced configuration.
+* Hides away the details of provisioning servers for common use-cases.
+* Acheives the same thing as spinning up EC2 instances, RDS databases, networking rules, etc, but does it without the technical knowledge that is otherwise required to to these via the typical route.
+* Servers can be pre-configured for common application like Wordpress or nginx, or they can simply be loaded with an OS for customisation later.
+* The launched servers can be connected to via SSH just like any other EC2 instance can be.
+* The pricing model is simplified such that a fixed fee is due each month (aligned to a series of tiers) granting access to a specified limit of compute, transfer, and storage capacities.

 # Route53
 * Route53 is a managed DNS service.